smithbc25/idexx/idexx_test/README.md

 Given conversation in initial interview, decided to take the opportunity to have some fun and highlight dbt and how I think it might be an effective tool to add to the team's stack.
 This is a very basic project with minimal supporting infrastructure.
 I used duckDB to power it.

 ### Part A
-- Examining the tables: see analyses -> PART_A__examining_the_tables -> example_examination_queries
+- Examining the tables:
+  - see analyses -> PART_A__examining_the_tables -> example_examination_queries
+- Potential issues:
-- Potential issues: date formatting of go_live in the brand table, null values in opp, trailing whitespaces in material_name, sales region + country could cause issues
+  - date formatting of go_live in the brand table
+  - null values in opp
+  - trailing whitespaces in material_name
+  - sales region + country could cause issues
   - later learned there is a dupe id in sales_rep table
+- Relationship visualization:
-- relationship: see erd_test.png in this repo (might be up a level).
-Also see this link:
+  - see erd_test.png in this repo (might be up a level).
+Created using DBeaver.

+- SQL join:
-- SQL join: see models -> part_A -> full_data
+  - see models -> part_A -> full_data
   - this is when I noticed the dupe id
-    - added test to the model that would fail if such thing happens again to promote data quality
+    - added a uniqueness test to the model that would fail if such thing happens again to promote data quality
+      - see part_A -> schema.yml

 ### Part B
 - see models -> part_B